Kettlehead Brewing Company FAQs

 How is the brewpub?

 It fits plenty of people.
 We showed up right at noon on a Saturday in January (2018) and BARELY got a seat.
 Place is plenty popular.
-The least busy I have ever seen it out of my four trips so far is on the way to 80s Day at Loon, back in April.
+The least busy we have ever seen it out of our four trips so far is on the way to 80s Day at Loon, back in April.

 They don’t seem to offer a tour, but you can see barrels upon barrels from most seats in the pub.